 The First National Bank Of Brunswick

-The First National Bank Of Brunswick in Missouri printed $194,600 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1889 and stopped printing money in 1931, which equals a 43 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Brunswick issued 7 different types and denominations of national currency.
+The First National Bank Of Brunswick in Georgia printed $97,350 dollars worth of national currency.
+A production number that low doesn’t save room for many survivors.
+Currency from this bank will be rare.
+This national bank opened in 1884 and stopped printing money in 1893, which equals a 10 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Brunswick issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Brunswick was located in Chariton County.
-It was assigned charter number 4083.
+For the record, The First National Bank Of Brunswick was located in Glynn County.
+It was assigned charter number 3116.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com